10 Best Video Recorders for PC

 Pros:

-• Allows recording both screen and webcam.
+• Nails both HD screen recordings and game capture.

 Cons: